paolofidicaroumedumt/StorAIteller/README.md

 - *redopartofstory*, POST method that assembles a new prompt when only a part of the story must be regenerated.
 The story that needs to be partially redone is split in {initialpart, selectedpart} and {finalpart}, where the {selectedpart} is the section of the story that needs to be regenerated.
 This is the template of the {new prompt} }and how it is assembled: {new prompt = main prompt}} + 'It is important that the story starts with this part unchanged:{initialpart} and finishes with this part unchanged {finalpart}'

  - *savestory*, POST method that saves a story together with its story generation settings in a JSON file when the users provides a feedback positive.
-The JSON file template is the following:

-    'text': '{<s> [INST] {main prompt}} [/INST] {story} </s>}'

- where {main prompt} is the prompt that has generated the story and {story} is the content of the story itself.

 C. *Ollama* platform that gives access to the\textit{ Llama 3.2 model} and its fine-tuned version